10 New Specices of Semi-Aquatic Earthworms Discovered in Thailand

 Dr. Somsak Panha, the author of the study from Chulalongkorn University in Bangkok, Thailand, said in a statement, "The worms will survive in areas using chemical fertilizers but not those using chemical pesticides.
 However, the worms did well in areas of organic farming and so are likely to be sensitive to modern agrochemical contamination of the environment.
 They may play an important role in organic rice farming."

-The research paper was published here
+The research paper was published here in ZooKeys.

 Photo: Somsak Panha